ISEA of RWTH Aachen UniversityCopyright: ISEA of RWTH Aachen

 PEM of RWTH Aachen University

-The Chair of Production Engineering of E-Mobility Components has key positions in several research projects with national as well as international support in the field of E-Mobility.
-It's research is focused on production technology of electric vehicles, in specific the areas of battery production, plastic components, additive production processes, electric drive train, assembly, car body construction as well as prototype construction and testing.
-In addition to improve the production processes of electric vehicles, the chair also developes individual components of electric vehicles.
-Application oriented research projects are supplemented by numerous industrial cooperations.
-Thanks to industrial cooperation, special experties has been gained in the construction and design of battery systems, which can be used in stationary storage systems.
+The Chair of Production Engineering of E-Mobility Components holds key positions in numerous research projects with national and international funding in the field of electric vehicle production.
+The focus is on production technology for electric vehicles with the areas Battery Production, Battery Engineering, Battery Components, Electric Drive Production and Fuel Cell.
+In addition to improving production processes for electric vehicles, individual components of electric vehicles are also being further developed.
+Application-oriented research projects are complemented by numerous industrial cooperations.
+In the past, industrial cooperations have enabled us to gather specialist knowledge in the design and construction of battery and fuel cell systems, which can also be applied to stationary storage systems.

 To the websites of the participating institutes